toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 ## Life before tech

 For nearly a decade after graduating from college, I wandered around working ignominious jobs that had nothing to do with programming software.
-I was trying to be a journalist, and spent large amounts of time writing for alt weeklies, magazines, and digital news startups.
+My goals was to be a journalist, and I spent large amounts of time writing for alt weeklies, magazines, and digital news startups.

 Since this work was intermittent and low-paying, I often had to supplement my income by taking on side gigs.
-I wrote descriptions of fiber optic products, worked as an incredibly ineffective mover, and, for a brief spell, made lattes and smoothies at a coffee bar embedded in a Williamsburg, Brooklyn Whole Foods.
+I wrote descriptions of fiber optic products, worked as an ineffective mover, and, for a brief spell, made lattes and smoothies at a coffee bar embedded in a Williamsburg, Brooklyn Whole Foods.

-My only scoop as a journalist came when I discovered the unviable economics of the job I was pursuing.
+Years of this activity served mostly to prove the economic in-viability of my dreams.

+I was 28 when I found myself abruptly fired from an awful job doing legal research and stymied in all other attempts to find gainful employment.
 Broke and disappointed, I demurred to the reality that I would be happier doing something else.

 ## Faking it until you make it